vpatel95/tournament/README.md

 # tournament
-A project based on implementation of Relational Database.
 Objective is to create an application using Python and PSQL that could effectively conduct a Swiss Style Tournament

 ##Files
 | File | Description |